LETHEVIET/cinnamon-ai-bootcamp-w3/README.md

-# Develop & Deploy an Image-to-Image search service
+# Develop & Deploy an Image-to-Image search service homework

 This is a repository for the Week 3 - homework of Cinnamon AI Bootcamp 2024